 How to remove a Digital TV tuner app?

 Method 1: Through program and features

-- Launch run the app by pressing windows key + R
+- 1. Launch run the app by pressing the Windows key + R

 Method 2: Uninstall through registry editor